-Allegiant requires passengers seeking a mask exception to submit medical documentation, while Delta requires those passengers to submit to a virtual medical examination.
-It is unclear whether these are permitted under the Air Carrier Access Act (we think not), but it nonetheless provides a pathway to access that other airlines do not.
+Delta and Hawaiian both require passengers to submit to a virtual medical examination.
+It is unclear whether these are permitted under the Air Carrier Access Act, but it nonetheless provides a pathway to access that other airlines do not.

 Can airlines really ban disabled people from flying?

 It is my belief that policies which restrict disabled people from accessing air transportation are a violation of the Air Carrier Access Act, specifically §382.19(a), which states that carriers “must not refuse to provide transportation to a passenger with a disability on the basis of his or her disability.”

 Although airlines are permitted to refuse disabled passengers who pose a “direct threat” to the health and safety of others, they are required to conduct an “individualized assessment” of each disabled passenger to consider the following: